CCurl/c3/README.md

   - But c3 is minimal enough that it should be easy to port to an Apple system
 - Arduino: there is a c3.ino file
   - I use the Arduino IDE v2.0
-  - Edit the section where isBOARD is defined to set the sizes for the board
+  - Edit the section where isBOARD is defined to set the configuration for the board
   - For the RPI Pico and Teensy 4.0, I use:
-    - MEM_SZ:    64K
+    - CODE_SZ:   64K
     - VARS_SZ:   96K
     - STK_SZ:    32
     - LSTK_SZ:   30